umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 When the push from local to the Development environment has completed, refresh the Umbraco Cloud portal and you will see that the Development environment is now green, which means that the extraction error has been resolved.

-The final step is to deploy the changes from Development to Live to ensure all your environments are in sync once again.
+The final step is to deploy the changes from Development to the rest of your environments, to ensure everything is completely in sync.

 ### Additional notes